kingreza/Swift-Observer/README.md

 }
 ````

-It's important to note that our ZipcodePriceManager knows nothing about our Mechanics, and our Mechanics know nothing about ZipcodePriceManager, Supplies or a the collection of our serving zip codes.
+It's important to note that our ZipcodePriceManager knows nothing about our Mechanics, and our Mechanics know nothing about ZipcodePriceManager, Supplies or the collection of our serving zip codes.
 Also our MechanicObserver, although named MechanicObserver has no reference to a Mechanic.

 Lets define our Main function and test it out